2 November 2017

 Further east is the Hawthorne Centre and I must confess to have completely forgotten to look for the pictures behind the bar that give away its masonic past as a group who had been at a retirement do all day were making me feel welcome.
 Pictures of an enormous salmon complete with teeth marks from a seal that had attempted to steal a fisherman’s catch suggested he wasn’t one of us but the enthusiasm for my ramble about the rain in Olympia making it perfect Nirvana tourist weather was the most empathetic response I got all trip.
 The kids inside the concert hall part spending more time out of it as it being split in half to stop them drinking meant they were outside doing it and nearly getting run over.

 That the United States is big, bad and dangerous to know has produced some magnificently unhinged responses.
-These contradictions are a huge part of the fascination and the biggest one is that they cause the most consternation.
+The contradictions are a huge part of the fascination and the biggest ones cause the most consternation.
 In down town Portland they are in danger of ironing all of these out so everything and everybody who doesn’t fit the plan are pushed out of sight.
 Go before it is enveloped in beer that tastes like flat Fosters.
 As for Dorset I haven’t been to Bournemouth for a while.

 17 March 2017